 - One original copy of the Doctoral Application for Degree

-- One original copy, with all signatures, of the Doctoral Final Exam Request.
+- One original copy, with all signatures, of the Doctoral Final Defense Request.

-- This form is due at least 3 weeks prior to the examination and this date must be before the current semester deadline.
+- This form is due at least 3 weeks prior to the defense and this date must be before the current semester deadline.
 Your committee members must have graduate faculty status.
-Each faculty member should be given a copy of the exam request.
-It is the student’s responsibility to contact all committee members, including the Dean’s representative, to schedule an appropriate final examination date.
+Each faculty member should be given a copy of the defense request.
+It is the student’s responsibility to contact all committee members, including the Dean’s representative, to schedule an appropriate final defense date.

 - The Survey of Earned Doctorates must be submitted before the final dissertation is approved by the Graduate School.